pkofod/PlusPlus.jl/README.md

 Stress is becoming a large problem in the developed world.
 People have far too little to worry about, so they actively try to find problems and worries.
-This packages tries to reduce the stress in modern society, but solving one of the biggest problems we face today: string concatenation.
+This packages tries to reduce the stress in modern society by solving one of the biggest problems we face today:
+`a*b` string concatenation.

 This package is well-documented, well-tested, and doesn't rely on too many dependencies.